mostly-ai/mostlyai/README.md

 print(f"COPY `{Path(path).parent.parent}`")
 ```

-Next, transfer the printed directory to the air-gapped environment's cache directory, usually located at `~/.cache/huggingface/hub/`.
+Next, transfer the printed directory to the air-gapped environment's cache directory located at `~/.cache/huggingface/hub/` (unless environment variable `HF_HOME` has been set to a different place).

 </details>